andreass0/IDAICE_Plugin_User_Guide/Results_of_the_simulation.md

 ```

 The results will be stored under the component `IDA ICE Analysis` -> `Results` -> `Taxonomie: Results Zone [extension]`.
 Under this component the
-plugin creates a sub-component for each simulation Zone in the data model {numref}`results_comp`.
+plugin creates a sub-component for each simulation Zone in the data model {numref}`results_comp`. <!-- stimmt nicht, herrausfinden wie es wirklich ist-->

 ```{figure} img/results_comp.png
 ---